-New and emerging groups of children who have been identified as benefitting from group play therapy range from home schooled children who are finding it hard to return to school after the lockdown, to those who struggle socially and who who may be struggling with resettlement and fitting into the classroom.
+New and emerging groups of children who have been identified as benefiting from group play therapy range from: home schooled children who are finding it hard to return to school after the lockdown, to those who struggle socially and who who may be struggling to fit into the classroom.

 Group sessions can go some way to helping nervous and unsure children interact with peers and can assist them to integrate better into school life and the classroom.

-Play Therapy either as a 1:1 intervention or with a group of children is a proven therapeutic intervention for children facing a wide range of difficulties.
+Play Therapy either as a 1:1 intervention or with a group of children (nurture group) is proven therapeutic intervention for children facing a wide range of difficulties.
 Sessions can be held inside or outdoors where sessions can be enhanced by natures abundant resources!